ibm-watson-iot/ioti-policy-holder-app/demos/ecall/ecall-gateway-app/README.md

 `//var PERIPHERAL_NAME = 'UMS iPhone 64A'; // The yellow buggy`

 # Watchdog events
 When in connected state, the TEP120 will send watchdog events as a heart beat.
-This needs to happen from the application as well or the TEP120 will disconnect.
+This MUST happen from the application as well or the TEP120 will disconnect.
 A watchdog event is being sent every 10 seconds from this application.

 # Calibration
 For PHYD events to be sent, the TEP120 needs to be in a calibrated state (calibration_flag set to 0x01 as part of calibration events)